Information for term Summer Korean Studies

-Yonsei University is the most prestigious private institution of higher education in Korea.
-Founded in 1885, it has 19 graduate schools, 22 colleges, and a student population of 38,600, including more than 2,600 students from 35 countries.
+Yonsei University is the most prestigious private institution of higher education in Korea with 18 graduate schools, 21 colleges, and a student population of more than 30,000, including more than 14,000 students from 25 countries.
 The large, beautiful campus offers superior athletic facilities, including a fitness center, pool, gym, and basketball and tennis courts.

 Applicants must be enrolled in a four-year or two-year undergraduate program.
 Transcript required.